harshalistalkar/SDE-Assignment/README.md

 To run the project, you'll need to follow these steps:

-1. Setting Up the Log Ingestion System:
+1. Setting Up the Log Ingestion System.

 a.
 Create Log Files: First, create the log files where the logs will be stored.
 You can create these files manually or let the system create them as logs are ingested.1.
 For example:
 touch log1.log log2.log log3.log